MVittiS/Sdl3ComputeSample/README.md

 $> cmake --build .
 ```

-Make sure to run the application from the build directory so that it picks up the shader file.
+Make sure to run the executable from the built directory so that it picks up the shader file.